ng-Classic/ng-classic/aio/content/guide/architecture-modules.md

 Angular loads as a collection of JavaScript modules.
 You can think of them as library modules.
-Each Angular library name begins with the `@angular` prefix.
+Each Angular library name begins with the `@angular-classic` prefix.
 Install them with the node package manager `npm` and import parts of them with JavaScript `import` statements.

 <br class="clear">

-For example, import Angular's `Component` decorator from the `@angular/core` library like this.
+For example, import Angular's `Component` decorator from the `@angular-classic/core` library like this.

 <code-example path="architecture/src/app/app.component.ts" region="import"></code-example>